-The McMaster Museum of Art offers free guided exhibition tours, collection visits, and visual art and material culture-based programs for all ages.
-All programs are available year-round, are free and open to the public, and are offered both in person and online.
+The McMaster Museum of Art offers free guided exhibition tours, academic outreach, and visual art-based programs for all ages.
+All programs are available year-round, are free and open to the public.
+There is always staff in the galleries to connect and speak with.

 To find out more or to book a tour/program, contact: